Power and Light

 There are, of course, many fine points that people will tell you need to be considered, and you should spend some time familiarizing yourself with the free advice that's out there.

 In the end, always provide more of everything than you think you'll need.
 If you try to cheap-out on electrical stuff, you will pay for it later.
 Size things appropriately.
-In general, in most home situations, 14AWG wire is for 15A (fifteen Amp) circuits.
+In general, in most home situations, 14AWG wire is for 15A (fifteen Amp) circuits (most common).
 12AWG is for 20A circuits.
 10AWG is for 30A.
 If the runs are too long, however, those rules no longer apply.
 But that is not likely to happen in a 7x14 cargo trailer.

 Here is the Power Gallery